fabiofranchino/fabiofranchino.com/content/log/2021-10-24-how-to-make-an-atomic-readwrite-with-ioredis.md

 ---
-title: How to make an atomic readwrite with ioRedis
+title: How to make an atomic read/write with ioRedis
 date: 2021-10-24 08:08:00 +0100
 ---

-How to make an atomic read/write with ioRedis

 If you're using Redis in your system, chances are that you want to benefit of its performance.